 1. Replacement Value - Certain sections of the Bankruptcy Code will require you to determine the value of your person and real property.
 We will provide you assistance with this calculation but we are required under law to provide a written explanation of this term.
-For personal, family and household purposes the replacement value is the value a retail merchant selling the item would charge considering the age and condition of the item.
+For person, family and household purposes the replacement value is the value a retail merchant selling the item would charge considering the age and condition of the item.
 The code does not define the term retail merchant.
-(If it can be purchase at Goodwill or on Craig's List, then you can use that value.)

 Example: Assume that you have a DVD player that is 3 years old.
 You have been using the DVD player regularly and it works.
-The replacement value for this item would be what a used item store or flea market would price the item.
+The replacement value for this item would be what a store/website that regularly sells such used items would charge.
 In doing this calculation, you do not have to be precise, just reasonable.
-We will assist you with any inquiries as to valuing your household items.
+Robert C. Russell P.C. will assist you with any inquiries as to valuing your household items.